usnistgov/MediScore/README.txt

       - Added more thorough tests for ProbeStatus criteria.
       - Changed help message for -xF to be in line with updates to the validator.
       - Fixed bug that treated -1 as blank ProbeOptOutPixelValue.
 Blank now ignores opting out of pixel.
+      - Fixed rounding issues with new pandas version.
       - Now reading cr2 with rawpy instead of OpenCV
     * Validator
       - Added more thorough tests for ProbeStatus criteria.